Contract AI promises to help businesses cut on admin costs and time by helping generate, review and track contracts.

 One example that comes to mind is the case of lawyer Stephen Schwartz, who used ChatGPT to prepare case files.

-As it turned out, the AI generated fake citations and referred to the wrong or flat-out nonexistent cases.
+The AI generated fake citations and referred to the wrong or flat-out nonexistent cases.

 Dispelling myths about contract AI